 Answer: To improve your chances, focus on excelling academically, building a strong extracurricular profile, and submitting standout essays.
 High SAT/ACT scores are also crucial for competitive admissions.

-Full list of All degree programs offered by SUNY Cortland.
+Full list of All degree programs offered by State University of New York at Cortland.

 Data on this page is sourced from IPEDS, College Scorecard's latest data as provided in 2025, US Department of Education's latest 2025 statistics, Institute's official websites and printed material as well as additional publicly available sources.